Retirement interest only mortgages

 Retirement interest only mortgages are safe if you choose a reputable Financial Conduct Authority authorised lender.
-However just like standard residential mortgages, retirement mortgage loans are secured against your property.
+However just like standard residential mortgages they are secured against your property.
 Therefore, you will need to keep up with your payments or your home could be repossessed.

 Retirement interest only mortgages vs equity release

 The main difference between retirement interest only mortgages and equity release are the repayments.
 With a retirement interest only mortgage, you repay the interest monthly.
 Whereas with equity release, there are no monthly repayments as the loan plus interest are repaid when you die or move into care.

 So, with an equity release lifetime mortgage, both the interest and the loan grow.
 However, with a retirement mortgage, because you are repaying the interest, the size of the loan remains the same.
 This means you will have more inheritance to leave to family with a RIO mortgage than a lifetime mortgage.